masc-ucsc/docs/docs/pyrope/04-variables.md

 negative.

 If no operator is provided, a `zext` is used.
-The bit selection without operator can also be used on the left hand side to update a set of bits.
+The bit selection without operator can also be used on the left-hand side to update a set of bits.

 The or-reduce and and-reduce are always size insensitive.
 This means that to